edgio-docs/edgio-docs/guides/core_web_vitals.md

 # Core Web Vitals

-This guide shows you how to track your website's [Core Web Vitals](https://web.dev/vitals/) in real time using the XDN.
+This guide shows you how to track your website's [Core Web Vitals](https://web.dev/vitals/) on the XDN in real time using real user monitoring (RUM).

 ## What are Core Web Vitals?

-As of May 2021, Google will begin ranking websites based on a set of performance metrics called [Core Web Vitals](https://web.dev/vitals/).
-Websites with good Core Web Vitals will be placed higher in search results, while those with poor Core Web Vitals will be placed lower.
-Core Web Vitals can be tracked via [Google Search Console](https://search.google.com/search-console/welcome), but the experience presents a number of challenges:
+As of [May 2021](https://developers.google.com/search/blog/2020/11/timing-for-page-experience), Google will begin ranking websites based on a set of performance metrics called [Core Web Vitals](https://web.dev/vitals/).
+This change effectively makes site performance an SEO ranking factor.
+Websites with good Core Web Vitals may be placed higher in search results, while those with poor Core Web Vitals may be placed lower.

+Unlike Lighthouse performance scores which are based on synthetic tests, Core Web Vitals scores are based on measurements from real users of Chrome as reported in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).
+Core Web Vitals can be tracked via [Google Search Console](https://search.google.com/search-console/welcome) and [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+Optimizing Core Web Vitals using the official tools presents a number of challenges:

-- It can take weeks to see the affect that changes to your site have on Core Web Vitals in Google Search Console.
+- It can take days to weeks to see the affect that changes to your site have on Core Web Vitals.
-- Google Search Console provides little help with diagnosing the cause or severity of Core Web Vitals issues.
+- It's hard to diagnose Core Web Vitals by page type or URL.
+- It's impossible to A/B test the impact of site optimizations on Core Web Vitals.
+Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and split testing at the edge, both of which the XDN provides.

 ## Why use the XDN to track Core Web Vitals?